In My head

 And if you don’t, how do you keep yourself safe?

-Performed by Emily Alden & created in collaboration with sound designer & composer Daniel Hayes (Alesandra Seutin, Tony Adigunn, Caroline Bowditch) & dramaturgy with theatre director & BSL interpreter Sue MacLaine.
-This project is currently in development with a project grant from Arts Council England.
+Performed by Emily Alden & created in collaboration with sound designer & composer Daniel Hayes (Alesandra Seutin, Tony Adigunn, Caroline Bowditch).

-Early ‘Work in Progress’ sharing’s as part of Kneehigh Presents Programme during The Asylum summer season 2019.
+Early work in progress sharing’s were presented in summer 2019 as part of the Kneehigh Presents programme during The Asylum season.